-Of the fully-binding treatments, we expect the full endowment treatment to produce the greatest overall level of contribution and economic efficiency.
-Unlike the baseline and carryover treatments, subjects are endowed with the full 100 tokens in the very first period, when they are the most inexperienced with the game.
-Therefore, the distribution full endowment scheme provides substantial opportunity for subjects to over-contribute to the group account, especially in the early periods when subjects have not experienced others free riding behavior and contribution decay.
+Of the fully-binding treatments, the full endowment treatment should produce the greatest overall level of contribution and economic efficiency.

+Unlike the baseline and carryover treatments, subjects are endowed with the full 100 tokens at the beginning of the very first period, when they are the most inexperienced with the game.
+Therefore, the full endowment distribution scheme provides substantial opportunity for subjects to over-contribute to the group account, especially in the early periods when subjects haven't learned to free-ride.
 In contrast, the opportunity for subjects in the baseline and carryover treatments to over-contribute to the group account is consistently limited by their per-period endowment of 10 tokens.
 In effective endowment terms, the effective endowment in the full endowment treatment is greater than the effective endowments in either the baseline or the carryover treatments, particularly in earlier periods.
 Accordingly, the full endowment treatment should produce the highest contribution level and efficiency.

-Finally, the carryover treatment has a higher effective endowment than the baseline, which should lead to higher relative contributions and efficiency.
-In the carryover treatment, allocations to the private account in previous periods can be used for the group account in future periods, thereby increasing the effective endowment to subjects in every period following the first period.
-Thus, the effective endowment in each period of the carryover treatment is greater than or equal to that of the baseline, even though the total endowment remains fixed across treatment.
-As a result, we expect subject contribution to the group account to be higher in the carryover treatment than in the baseline.
+Between the baseline and carryover treatments, the carryover treatment provides the greater opportunity for subjects to over-contribute, leading to higher relative contributions and efficiency.
+With only a 10 token endowment per period in the baseline treatment, the potential for subjects to misallocate tokens to the group account is directly limited by the endowment scheme.
+On the other hand, while subjects also only receive 10 tokens per period in the carryover treatment, allocations to the private account in previous periods carry over into subject endowment in future periods, thereby increasing the effective endowment to subjects in every period following the first period.
+This causes effective endowments to be greater in each period relative to the baseline, even though the sum of the endowments remains fixed at 100 tokens.
+As a result, subjects in the carryover treatment have a greater chance of over-allocating tokens to the group account because they have effectively more tokens to potentially misallocate.

-In sum, considering whether allocations decisions are binding as well as the size of effective endowments, our behavioral expectations are as follows: the full endowment treatment generates the greatest contributions to the group account, the pledge treatment produces the lowest level, and the carryover treatment leads to a greater level of overall contributions than the baseline.
+In sum, considering whether allocations decisions are binding as well as the size of effective endowments, one would expect the following: the full endowment treatment generates the greatest contributions to the group account, the pledge treatment produces the lowest level, and the carryover treatment leads to a greater level of overall contributions than the baseline.

-3. EXPERIMENTAL PROCEDURES AND RESULTS
+4. EXPERIMENTAL RESULTS